GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/writing_ndsl_code.md

 `interval(10, None)`).
 The argument `...` signals compute at all levels, equivalent to `0, None`.

 NDSL has three possible iteration policies: `PARALLEL`, `FORWARD`, and `BACKWARD`.
-Choosing `PARALLEL` states that the vertical dimension will be executed in parallel.
-In this state, each point in the domain is computed independently in the fastest possible order.
-This means that fields are being written in random order, and therefore any operations which depend on data at other points in a field which is being written (e.g. `out = in_field[0, 0, 1]`) cannot use `PARALLEL`.
+As previously mentioned, choosing `PARALLEL` states that all three dimension will be executed in parallel.
+In this state, each point in the compute domain is computed independently in the fastest possible order.
+This means that fields are being written in random order, and therefore any operations which depend on data at other points in a field which is being written (e.g. `out_field = field_computed_locally[0, 0, 1]`) cannot use `PARALLEL`.

 The `FORWARD` and `BACKWARD` options can be considered non-parallel options for the K axis.
 These options require that all calculations for a particular K level are computed before moving on to the next K level.
-This is **often significantly slower than `PARALLEL`**, but ensures that each kernel has the information between execution of each index along the K axis. `FORWARD` executes from the first argument in the `with interval()` statement to the second (e.g.
+This is **often significantly slower than `PARALLEL`**, but ensures that each kernel has the correct information for the present level before moving on to the next one. `FORWARD` executes from the first argument in the `with interval()` statement to the second (e.g.
 `with computation(FORWARD), interval(0, 10)` begins at 0 and ends at 9), while `BACKWARD` does the
 opposite (begins at 9, ends at 0).